sushmaakoju/mturk-task-helper/README.md

 # mturk-task-helper

+### Code of Conduct
+Please refer <a href="https://github.com/sushmaakoju/mturk-task-helper/blob/main/CODE_OF_CONDUCT.md">code of conduct</a>.

-### This repository is for for CGSI project at Robotics Institute, Carnegie Mellon University.
+### This repository is for CGSI project at Robotics Institute, Carnegie Mellon University.
 ### All of this work is in combination of guided analysis and instructions from Prof. Jessica Hodgins and team.***
 ### These tasks are not for worker feedback based analysis.
 They are for annotations, locations that do not qualify for IRB.